dribdat/dribdat/ABOUT.md

 ### History

 We have built this project to "scratch our own itch".
-In it's first two years of service, it has supported dozens of events around Switzerland, and become the official hackathon platform of Opendata.ch and the Open Network Infrastructure Association.
-We have lots of interesting ideas about how to develop the project further, and need some support and feedback to realize them.
+In it's first two years of service, it has supported dozens of events around Switzerland, and become the official hackathon platform of [Opendata.ch](https://opendata.ch) - Swiss chapter of Open Knowledge, the [Open Network Infrastructure Association](https://opennetworkinfrastructure.org/), and others.
+We have interesting ideas about how to develop the project further, and a supportive community giving us the feedback and means to realize them.

 Easiest of all is to sign up for an upcoming [hackathon](http://hack.opendata.ch/), and try dribdat out as a participant.
 You can also visit the project's home page for instructions on how to quickly deploy it on your own server and set up your own events.

-dribdat is a Web application written using the Flask framework for Python and Bootstrap.
+dribdat is a responsive Web application written using the Flask framework for Python and Bootstrap.
 It runs on all major operating systems and databases.
 Looking forward to your contribution!

 ### Links / contacts